AlDanial/cloc/README.md

                              the path as is passed in to cloc.)
                              Note:  --match-d always looks at the full path and therefore is unaffected by --fullpath.
+   --include-ext=&lt;ext1&gt;[,ext2[...]]
-   --include-lang=L1[,L2,]   Count only the given comma separated languages
+                             Count only languages having the given comma separated file extensions.
+Use --show-ext to
+                             see the recognized extensions.
+   --include-lang=&lt;L1&gt;[,L2[...]]
-                             L1, L2, L3, et cetera.
+                             Count only the given comma separated languages L1, L2, L3, et cetera.
+Use --show-lang to see the list of recognized languages.
-   --match-d=REGEX           Only count files in directories matching the Perl
+   --match-d=&lt;regex&gt;         Only count files in directories matching the Perl
                              regex.
 For example
                                --match-d='/(src|include)/'
                              only counts files in directories containing